braddevans/Hydro/README.md

 # Unpacking the game

-In the asset reader, click Functions -> Unpack Game Assets -> navigate to SteamLibrary\steamapps\common\Hydroneer\Mining\Content\Paks and click open.
+In the asset reader, click Functions -> Unpack Game Assets -> navigate to "SteamLibrary\steamapps\common\Hydroneer\Mining\Content\Paks" and click open.
 Select a folder to save the game files in, click open again, wait for the game to unpack

 # Pak mods